 2. All Undergraduate and Graduate School Transcripts

 You must provide all undergraduate and graduate school transcripts reflecting a complete history of your academic performance in your undergraduate education and at any graduate schools.
 We require all applicants to submit their transcripts through the LSAC Credential Assembly Service (CAS).
-Read our Frequently Asked Questions to learn about how the Committee evaluates transcripts.
+Read our Frequently Asked Questions to learn about how the Admissions Committee evaluates transcripts.

 If you will be submitting foreign transcripts, please read the Application Instructions carefully and review our FAQs about submitting foreign transcripts.